tareqdandachi/tareqdandachi/README.md

 ### 👋 Hi there!

-I go by Torque (/tɔɹk/) and I am a senior at MIT interested in hardware, computational photography, quantum computing and math.
-I spent the past year doing research on diamond-based quantum computing, making simulators for superconductors and developing glasses that filter out epileptic triggers with a team of product designers.
-Outside of research and classes, you can find me designing my own microcontroller, going on hikes or practicing the ukulele.
+Hey there!
+I go by Torque (🔉/tɔɹk/) and I am a researcher at MIT interested in hardware, superconducting electronics, computational photography and quantum computing.
+I enjoy reducing problems into math, designing devices and algorithms to be optimal and hacking functionality into existing software.
+Outside of my research, you can find me designing my own microcontroller, going on hikes or fangirling about julia.

+I did my undergrad at MIT where I got to do research on diamond-based quantum computing, made simulators for superconducting devices and developed glasses that filter out epileptic triggers with a team of product designers.

 [Visit my website to get to know me a little better](https://tareqdandachi.github.io)